A Midsummer Night's Dream: Act 4 Scene 1

 Having achieved his goals, Oberon releases Titania and orders Puck to remove the donkey's head from Bottom.
 The fairies then disappear, and Theseus and Hippolyta arrive on the scene, during an early morning hunt.
 They find the lovers still sleeping in the glade.
 They wake up the lovers and, since Demetrius no longer loves Hermia, Theseus over-rules Egeus's demands and arranges a group wedding.
 The lovers at first believe they are still in a dream and cannot recall what has happened.
 The lovers decide that the night's events must have been a dream, as they walk back to Athens.
+After they exit, Bottom awakes, and he too decides that he must have experienced a dream "past the wit of man" and declares that he will get Peter Quince to write a Ballad of the previous night's dream.
+Fittingly called "Bottom's Dream", Bottom decides that he will sing the ballad after the end of their play, when Thisbe dies.

 Act 4 Scene 2

-After they exit, Bottom awakes, and he too decides that he must have experienced a dream "past the wit of man".
 At Quince's house, Quince and his team of actors worry that Bottom has gone missing.
 Quince laments that Bottom is the only man who can take on the lead role of Pyramus.
 Bottom returns and the actors get ready to put on "Pyramus and Thisbe".